jvassev/ansinetes/README.md

 ## Access your environment
 Now that your cluser is running in Vagrant it's time to access it.
 In another shell run `ansinetes -p demo -s` (-s for shell).
 It will start your $SHELL with a modified environment, changed $PATH, changed $PS1 and both `kubectl` and `etcdctl` preconfigured.
-The changed prompt contains the project name enclosed in **
+The changed prompt contains the project name and the current namespace enclosed in **

 ```bash
 $ ./ansinetes -p demo -s